muxinc/android-upload-sdk/README.md

 # Mux's Android Upload SDK

-This SDK makes it easy to upload videos to Mux from an android app.
+This SDK makes it easy to upload videos to Mux from an Android app.
 It handles large files by breaking them into chunks and uploads each chunk individually.
 Each file that gets uploaded will get sent to an [upload URL created by a backend server](https://docs.mux.com/guides/video/upload-files-directly)